TeselaGen/teselagen-manual/chp/chp2/chp2_1.md

 ## The DNA assembly challenge

 Simply put, the DNA assembly challenge is to take a set of double-stranded DNA sequence fragments, and stitch them together in the proper order and proper orientation to yield a single, potentially circular, assembled DNA sequence.
-These DNA sequence fragments are often referred to as "parts" in the synthetic biology lexicon, especially when the fragments are each associated with a particular biological function, such as a promoter, a coding sequence, a terminator, etc. Here in this manual, "parts" simply refer to generalized DNA sequences.
+These DNA sequence fragments are often referred to as "parts" in the synthetic biology lexicon, especially when the fragments are each associated with a particular biological function, such as a promoter, a coding sequence, a terminator, etc. Here in this manual, <b>"parts"</b> simply refer to generalized DNA sequences.

 Here is an example DNA assembly: